Infections that lead to sepsis can occur at any age, but it is more common in infants, older adults and people who have weakened immune systems.

 If yes, call 111 and tell the operator and ambulance crew that you’re worried about sepsis.
 In other circumstances it may be appropriate to see your GP or urgent care provider and just ask – could it be sepsis?/he pātai – he sepsis tēnei?

 Sepsis can affect anyone, but some people are more at risk than others:

-People with weak immune systems (due to chemotherapy or drugs like prednisone)
+people with weak immune systems (due to chemotherapy or taking drugs like prednisone)

-People with long term medical conditions like liver, heart and kidney disease
+people with long-term medical conditions like liver, heart or kidney disease

-In New Zealand, sepsis (and the infections that lead to sepsis) are more common amongst Māori and Pacific people than non-Maori, non-Pacific people.
+In New Zealand, sepsis (and the infections that lead to sepsis) are more common among Māori and Pasifika people than non-Maori, non-Pasifika people.

 What happens to people who survive sepsis?

 Many people who get over the initial infection still need a lot of help with: